jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/MT_wk0_intro.md

 You may wish to set up Anaconda/JupyterLab so you can work locally on your own laptop.
 The alternative is to use Colab (cloud computing).

-This should be possible for most laptops and we have "cheat-sheets" to get you started.
+This should be possible for most laptops by following the instructions PDF (IT SetUp) on Canvas.

 We can't promise to make everyone's software work on their own computer but we will have a go and today is a good time to try as someone will be around to help.